 Prerequisite: Grade of "C" or higher in both ACR 1404 Introduction to Air Conditioning and Refrigeration and ACR 1903 Heating Technology.
-Offered in the spring semester.
 This course is designed to teach students how to audit energy efficiency in private residences and commercial businesses by completing energy audits on all equipment, performing blower door testing, analyzing combustion and fuel efficiency, checking indoor air quality, and conducting duct pressurization tests for total leakage.
 Students will be able to analyze energy inefficiencies and provide solutions to ensure optimum energy efficiency.
 Students will also explore alternative energy sources.